-OPERATIONAL
+Operational

-In the fourth guarter, the Company's total silver equivalents production increased by 2% to 4.065.337 ounces. including 2.337,463 ounces of silver produced which decreased by 3% compared to the previous guarter.
-The most significant production increase occurred at the La Guitarra operations which recorded a 59% increase in total silver equivalents after recovering from seismic issues in the previous guarter and with new areas brought into production.

-Total ore processed during the quarter amounted to 736,684 tonnes, representing a marginal increase compared to the previous quarter.
-The most significant improvement occurred at the La Guitarra operation which recorded a 59% increase in mill throughput as new areas in the Coloso mine were brought into production as well as the processing of backfills from the La Guitarra mine.
+- In the fourth quarter, the Company's total silver equivalents production increased by 2% to 4,065,337 ounces, including 2,337,463 ounces of silver produced which decreased by 3% compared to the previous quarter.
+The most significant production increase occurred at the La Guitarra operations which recorded a 59% increase in total silver equivalents after recovering from seismic issues in the previous quarter and with new areas brought into production. - Total ore processed during the quarter amounted to 736,684 tonnes, representing a marginal increase compared to the previous quarter.
+The most significant improvement occurred at the La Guitarra operation which recorded a 59% increase in mill throughput as new areas in the Coloso mine were brought into production as well as the processing of backfills from the La Guitarra mine. - Cash cost per ounce in the quarter was \$6.76, a decrease of 17% or \$1.39 per ounce compared to the previous quarter.
+The decrease in cash cost per ounce was primarily attributed to higher by-product credits from gold and zinc production as well as a weaker Mexican peso which depreciated 6% against the U.S. dollar compared to the previous quarter.

-2017 FOURTH QUARTER HIGHLIGHTS (continued)

-OPERATIONAL (continued)

-- previous quarter. - compared to the previous quarter, primarily due to lower cash costs. - A total of 24 diamond drill rigs were active across the Company's properties completing 49,832 metres of La Guitarra to increase drilling in the Nazareno, Nazareno de Ancas and the Coloso areas.
+- All-in sustaining cost per ounce ("AISC") in the fourth quarter was \$14.13, a decrease of 8% or \$1.23 per ounce compared to the previous quarter, primarily due to lower cash costs. - The Company's underground development in the fourth quarter consisted of 14,279 metres, reflecting a 4% decrease compared to 14,931 metres completed in the previous quarter.
+Development remains focused on opening new production areas, exploring high potential zones and new stope preparation to allow for increased production. - A total of 24 diamond drill rigs were active across the Company's properties completing 49,832 metres of diamond drilling in the quarter, a 2% increase compared to the prior quarter.
+Exploration in the quarter focused on expanding resources in known structures and exploring for new deposits, including an additional two rigs in La Guitarra to increase drilling in the Nazareno, Nazareno de Ancas and the Coloso areas.

-FINANCIAL
+Financial